erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Approving Learning Agreements
 -----------------------------

-At some point, the student wants his LA to be approved.
-To do so, he first approves it himself, then waits for other actors to approve it.
-As with the editing, the approval process can also be started by other actors (e.g. the receiving coordinator, when he wants to exchange a particular LA component to a different one).
+At some point, the student wants their LA to be approved.
+To do so, the student first approves it themselves, then waits for other actors to approve it.
+The next would come approval from the sending HEI, and finally approval from the receiving HEI.

-Regardless of who starts the process, the LA is approved only after all three parties approve it.
+The LA is approved only after all three parties approve it.
 The details of this process are explained in the API specs.

-Learning Agreements can still be edited after they are approved.
+Learning Agreements can still be edited by the student in the system of the sending HEI after they are approved.
 Then, they can be approved again, and again.
-Partners are encouraged to keep a record of all such changes (European Commission requires mobility partners to keep only the two snapshots - before and after mobility - but it seems safer to keep all changes, for forward compatibility).
+Sending institutions are encouraged to keep a record of all such changes for audit purposes.
+Currently, the European Commission does not require the entire history of changes to be made available to the receiving institution.
+If such a request is made by the EC, the appropriate EWP API will be defined.

 There are no new APIs needed for approving LAs.
 We will be using only the ones we have described earlier.
 The following flowchart presents the entire process: